markodayan/research.2077.xyz/src/content/blog/eip-7503-zero-knowledge-wormholes.md

 Let's dive in!

+## Setting the stage: Why should we care about on-chain privacy?
 When we talk about "private transactions" or "anonymous transactions" in the context of electronic peer-to-peer (P2P) payments, we're describing two qualities: **untraceability** and **unlinkability**.
 Both qualities are set out by Nicolas van Saberhagen in the [CryptoNote whitepaper](https://bytecoin.org/old/whitepaper.pdf):

 * **Untraceable**: A transaction is untraceable if the sender cannot be reliably identified by an external observer.
 Suppose Alice is friends with Bob and Carol and Alice receives two tokens via a transfer—untraceability means no one can tell who (Bob or Carol) sent tokens to Alice.